 Although we were dejected, I remained hopeful that God would provide an opening for us to continue our business.
 And He did, through Mr. Floyd D. Akers of the nearby Capitol Cadillac Company, who would often come into our cafe.
 He endorsed a note for \$10,000 at the bank, and we were able to lease a bigger premises across the street.
-We called it the Minute Grille, with the state of the control of the state of the stat with the extra "e" in Grille for effect.
+We called it the Minute Grille, with the extra "e" in Grille for effect.